SeqBench

 Not all of the read deserves your trust

-A Sanger read of 800-1000 bases is not uniformly reliable end to end.
-The first 15-20 bases are typically the worst part of the trace — primer binding and polymerase run-start noise before the reaction settles into clean cycling.
-Quality climbs after that, holds through a long, well-separated middle stretch, and then degrades again well before the physical end of the read as the fragments run out of resolving power on the capillary.
+A Sanger read of 700-900 usable bases is not uniformly reliable end to end.
+The first 20-35 bases are typically the worst part of the trace, and it is a resolution limit rather than a failed reaction.
+Applied Biosystems states that the properties of the dyes and the separation polymer together limit resolution over the first 20-25 bases, and that poor quality through the first 35 is normal with its standard chemistry.
+Quality climbs after that, holds through a long, well-separated middle stretch, and then degrades again well before the physical end of the read as peaks broaden and merge.

 Double peaks versus messy peaks — two different problems